How do I choose replacement windows?

 Look at Window Performance Ratings to compare the annual energy performance of different window types and design conditions for a typical house.
 Find manufacturers who offer windows and skylights within the generic results shown.
 Learn more about manufacturers' specific product options.

 5. Customize Energy Use for a Specific House

 A computer simulation program, such as RESFEN, lets you compare window performance options by calculating performance based on utility rates for your climate, house design options, and window design options.

 6. Choose a Durable Product

-Make sure the design and workmanship of the window results in a durable product for your specific application.
+Make sure the design and workmanship of the window result in durable window installation for your specific application.
 Window warranties can be an indicator of the reliability of the window and its manufacturer.
 Durability may vary with location.
-Aspects of window durability that deserve attention are, frame and sashes, insulating glass seals, weatherstripping, and local requirements for structural integrity.
+Aspects of window durability that deserve attention are frame and sashes, insulating glass seals, weatherstripping, and local requirements for structural integrity.

 7. Ensure Proper Installation

 Proper installation is necessary for optimal window performance, to ensure an airtight fit and avoid water leakage.
-Always follow manufacturers installation guidelines and use trained professionals for window installation.
+Always follow the manufacturer's installation guidelines and use trained professionals for window installation.